amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 all the first, second and third person pronominal roots in the Dravidian languages.
 With a small modification that the self-referential vowel `æ`, and not the distal vowel `a`, is the first-person pronominal root, Caldwell's deep insight indeed turns out to be correct and is brought to a positive logical conclusion.
-Only a couple of unfortunate missteps such as an incomplete analysis of Tulu pronominal forms and a misconception about the pronunciation of the palatal nasal consonant `ñ` seem to have prevented Caldwell from reaching this positive conclusion himself.
+Only a couple of unfortunate mis-steps such as an incomplete analysis of Tulu pronominal forms and a misconception about the pronunciation of the palatal nasal consonant `ñ` seem to have prevented Caldwell from reaching this positive conclusion himself.
 But this positive result was only possible by building on the continuous tradition of deep, broad and relentless research over the centuries by all the great scholars including but not limited to Masti Venkatesha Iyengar, Caldwell and kēśirāja.